 In addition to the quality control described in Sect.
-5.2, spikes in dropsonde and BAHAMAS data have been filtered out.
+5.2, spikes in dropsonde and BAHAMAS data were filtered out.
 Spikes in dropsonde profiles were identified if data between two measurements jumped by more than half of the data range of the entire profile.
-Spikes in BAHAMAS data have been identified by eye.
-Data gaps in dropsonde profiles have been interpolated if the gap was shorter than 10 s.
-With an average falling velocity of about 12 m s-1, this corresponds to roughly 120 m.
-BAHAMAS and radiometer time series have been interpolated if the gap was not longer than 3000 s (BAHAMAS) and 30 s (radiometers), which at an average aircraft velocity of 200 m s-1 corresponds to 6,000 km and 6 km respectively.
-The reasoning behind these different thresholds is that BAHAMAS data fluctuate very little in the upper troposphere/lower stratosphere.
+Spikes in BAHAMAS data were identified by eye.
+Data gaps in dropsonde profiles were interpolated if the gap was shorter than 10s.
+With an average falling velocity of about $12 \,\mathrm{m \, s^{-1}}$, this corresponds to roughly 120 m.
+BAHAMAS and radiometer time series were interpolated if the gap was not longer than 3000 s (BA-HAMAS) and 30s (radiometers), which at an average aircraft velocity of 200 m s^{-1} corresponds to 6000 and 6 km respectively.
+The reasoning behind these different thresholds is that BAHAMAS data fluctuate very little in the upper troposphere and lower stratosphere.
 Therefore, it is reasonable to interpolate longer intervals than for radiometer data.
-A flag has been added to radiometer data indicating which values were interpolated.
+A flag was added to radiometer data indicating which values were interpolated.